Local List and Non-Designated Heritage Assets

 - “A balanced judgement having regard to the scale of any harm or loss and the significance of the asset.” (para 197)

 - Those of high archaeological significance are given as much weight as designated heritage assets. (footnote 63)

 - This can be achieved through advising on pre-application enquiries and determining planning applications

 - Demolition of non-designated heritage assets will require justification that sustainable use or reuse is not possible.
 Proposals for alteration or extension should consider impacts but not be onerous

 - From a strategic planning (Local Plan) perspective, Local Planning Authorities should have:

-- This will be achieved through inclusion within Making and Growing Places and through Conservation Area Character Appraisals and Management Plans
+- This will be achieved through inclusion within the Local Plan and through Conservation Area Character Appraisals and Management Plans

 Once identified these buildings and sites will be recorded on the Council’s in-house UNIform system and will be added to the Historic Environment Record (HER) that Durham County Council manage (which includes Darlington) to inform future enquiries.